 His training is setup for a position he is Ineffectual at.
 It takes a few days of training for him to become makeshift in this position.
 Not enough to open up any suitable roles, but that’s okay; we already know that he can play this role.

-I setup my team training to double intensity when a players condition is >90% so this should help get him up to speed here.
+I set up my team training to double intensity when a players condition is >90% so this should help get him up to speed here.
 Training > Rest.
-You need to ensure the player training intensity is set to automatic for this to take affect.
+You need to ensure the player training intensity is set to automatic for this to take effect.